Yoric/Numendo-2019/talk.md

 ⇒ Per-byte cost is ~0.

---
+---

+## Better question

-Can we get close to this without changing the semantics of JavaScript?
+Could we get JS startup close to Native startup without changing the semantics of JavaScript?

 ---